 A keyword is a word or phrase that describes the message of the content.
-Keywords and links to external sites which are unrelated to your product offerings can lower your ranking on the search engine results page.
+Keywords and links to external sites that are unrelated to your product offerings can lower your ranking on the search engine results page.
 In 2016, Google’s Webmaster Guidelines began penalizing websites demonstrating ‘patterns of unnatural, artificial, deceptive, or manipulative outbound links’.
-Search engines will penalize websites who wrongfully insert irrelevant keywords and links.
+Search engines will penalize websites that wrongfully insert irrelevant keywords and links.

 Search engines catch unrelated keywords and links because it hurts the user experience.
 Even if you get away with it, visitors who come to your page only to find that it doesn’t match their search criteria bounce off the site.
 High bounce rates also hurt your SERP rankings.
 Keep the keywords and links included on the page as specific as possible to your product or service.

 4 .
 Use too many links